slatlas/atlasdocs/LIMS/Create-Lab-Order.md

   * **Comments** are notes about the sample taken and its environment.

-The **Save** button will highlight when all required fields are set.
-Saving will add order to the grid list and assign it the next incremental Sample Id.
-Typically a numeric identifier containing the year and number of lab order request for that calendar year.
+> The **Save** button will highlight when all required fields are set.
+Saving will add the lab order to the grid list and assign it the next incremental Sample Id.
+Typically the Sample Id is a numeric identifier containing the year and number of lab order request for that calendar year.